Carlisle Grounds

 The Carlisle Grounds is a football stadium in Bray, County Wicklow, Ireland.
 Situated directly behind Bray DART station, it is home to Bray Wanderers A.F.C.

 History

-The Carlisle Grounds can claim to be the Football Association of Ireland ground with the longest history as a sports venue.
-Opened in 1862 as the Bray Athletic Ground, it was renamed the Carlisle Cricket and Archery Ground later that year, in honour of the 7th Earl of Carlisle who performed the opening ceremony as Lord Lieutenant of Ireland.
-Later it was shortened to the Carlisle Grounds.
+Opened in 1862 as the Bray Athletic Ground, the Carlisle Grounds claim to be the oldest sports venue in the League of Ireland.
+The ground was renamed the Carlisle Cricket and Archery Ground later that year in honour of the 7th Earl of Carlisle who, in his role as Lord Lieutenant of Ireland, performed the opening ceremony.
+By 1870, the name had been shortened to the Carlisle Grounds.
+The Carlisle Grounds were designed by William Dargan, a leading railway engineer.